ramparam1318/Phoenix-Robotix/readme.txt

 the file with name sensor_route.js is for the fetching data from different sensors in json formate, the file with name display_result is the html5 file for displaying the result of data_set.

+Howerver, Here i am unable to add the user authentication and the time constraints to the api.